close

 Our story begins...

-In 1962, the Adult Mental Health Center in Boulder opens its doors to serve Boulder County residents, growing out of a national community mental health movement.
+In 1962, the Adult Mental Health Center in Boulder opens at the Boulder County General Hospital to serve local residents, growing out of a national community mental health movement.

 In 1964, the Center receives its non-profit status.